Titantek/ada-outlier-datastory/content.md

 ![llama3_2007_2024](assets/img/llama_path_not_found.svg)

 We observe that llama3 in 2024 finds 4% more paths than in 2007.
+But, does llama3 in 2024 have a better path length distribution than in 2007?

 ![llama3_2007_2024](assets/img/llama3_2007_2024.svg)